stephyswe/edu-e03-ci/README.md

 num1:
 ```

+### Game
-Game: play Rock, Paper, Scissors against the computer.
+play Rock, Paper, Scissors against the computer.
 The result (win or loss), date of the game, and the average number of times you have won against the computer (at that point) is saved in a file.
 Example data:

 ```